eriik1212/Effective/README.md

 # Effective
-Project I- My first amazing arcade game
+[_Effective_](https://github.com/eriik1212/Effective) is a group of students always ready to learn new things about videogames design and development.

 ## Description
+This is our first project as videogame design and developement students at CITM.
+This project is a tribute to the _Teenage Mutant Ninja Turtles_ arcade game (1989).

 ## Key Features
  - 1 Player
  - Beat 'em Up
- -
- -

 ## Controls

 **Player 1**